scivey/different/README.md

 ## different

-Simple numerical differentiation.
+Simple numerical differentiation for C++.

 First and second derivatives of single-parameter functions; first and second partial derivatives, gradients and Hessians of functions taking `Eigen::VectorXd` references for arguments.

 Supports central, forward and backward approximations for first derivatives.

 Library is header-only; compilation is only required to run the tests.